 Warm and Cold Compresses

 The use of a compress can be utilised in conjunction with both meditations and taking a break from the computer screen.
-If you notice that your eyes feel sore, a warm or cool wet flannel placed on them can help to revitalize the skin and soothe the muscles in and around your eyes.
-This can be particularly useful while using the meditation tip because it will help you relax your facial muscles, which can be hard to try and relax fully naturally.
+Notice that your eyes feel sore?
+Place a warm or cool wet flannel on them to revitalize the skin and soothe the muscles in and around your eyes.
+This can be particularly useful while using the meditation tip.
+It will help you relax your facial muscles, which can be hard to try and relax fully naturally.

 Similarly, like after a long flight, a compress helps refresh you and your skin as you cleanse yourself – or lay the cloth over your forehead to cool you down.